hamedrq7/factorizing-mmvae/README.md

 )
 ```

-Using Equation.2 and Equation.3 from the original VAE paper (link), we have:
+Using Equation.2 and Equation.3 from [the original VAE paper](https://arxiv.org/abs/1312.6114), we have:
 ```math
 \text{A} = \mathbb{E}_{z_1 \sim q_{\phi_1} (z | x_1)}
 \left[